Skip to main content

 Upstream provider parameters

-In some cases, it is possible to pass additional parameters to the upstream provider.
-For example, when using the Google provider, it is possible to pass the login_hint, hd and prompt parameters.
+Sometimes it's possible to pass more parameters to the upstream provider.
+For example, when using the Google provider, it's possible to pass the login_hint, hd and prompt parameters.

 The login_hint parameter suppresses the account chooser and either pre-fills the email box on the sign-in form, or selects the proper session.
 The hd parameter limits the login/registration process to a Google Organization, for example mycollege.edu.
 The prompt parameter specifies whether the Authorization Server prompts the End-User for reauthentication and consent, for example select_account.
 To pass these parameters on login, registration and settings flows, the application can use the submit form body to pass the parameters.
 For example: